not-mikolaj/portfolio/README.md

 # Portfolio Website for wojtowicz.dev

-A simple, responsive portfolio website built with HTML, CSS, and JavaScript.
+A modern, responsive portfolio website built with Vue.js and Vite.

 ## Features

+- Single-page application with smooth section transitions
 - Responsive design that works on all devices
 - Dark theme with white accents
 - Custom cursor with interactive states